morrilet/svg-clouds/README.md

 ### Basic markup and styling

 Making a cloud is as easy as adding an `<svg-cloud>`, filling it with as many `<svg-cloud-part>` elements as desired, and styling it.
 For example, if you want to build a realistic cloud you may want to include three `<svg-cloud-part>` elements and style them as semi-circles of decreasing size and color value.
-Once the filters are applied you'll get something that looks like the side-by-side here:

 ![](./img/Comparison.png)